jabranr/socialmedia/README.md

 <blockquote>This branch is in continuous development.
 NOT ready for production use!</blockquote>

-JavaScript library to enable SDKs and embed social media functions in web apps.
+JavaScript library to enable SDKs and embed social sharing functions for various social media services.
 Download the latest release from [Releases](http://git.io/sm-release).

 ## Documentation